pecia6/Landmark-Detection-Tracking-SLAM/README.md

 # Landmark Detection & Robot Tracking (SLAM)

 ## Project Overview
-SLAM project for "Computer Vision Expert" Udacity Nanodegree Program In this project, I have implemented SLAM (Simultaneous Localization and Mapping) for a 2 dimensional world!
+SLAM project for "Computer Vision Expert" Udacity Nanodegree Program.

+In this project, I have implemented SLAM (Simultaneous Localization and Mapping) for a 2 dimensional world!

 SLAM gives you a way to track the location of a robot in the world in real-time and identify the locations of landmarks such as buildings, trees, rocks, and other world features.
 This is an active area of research in the fields of robotics and autonomous systems.

 *Below is an example of a 2D robot world with landmarks (purple x's) and the robot (a red 'o') located and found using *only* sensor and motion data collected by that robot.
 This is just one example for a 50x50 grid world*